 Avoid misfuelling and check the type of fuel that the vehicle uses.
 Also, refer to the company’s refuelling policy.
 Yellow & Red pumps are for Petrol/Gasoline & Blue is for Diesel.
 Vehicles are given at near empty and must be returned the same.
 If a Full Tank is required, please inform 48 hours ahead of your collection time.
 This fuel cost will be charged to your rental.

-In the case of any complaints, please use our feedback section to submit your complaint details.
+In the case of any complaints, please use our contact us section to submit your complaint details.
 Be sure to include your vehicle reservation number along with any other relevant details.

 Pick Up and Return locations